frederic-perez/AmE-dictionary/data/idioms.md

 __(something) won’t get (someone) anywhere__ Something, typically a certain behavior, will not help someone progress or succeed in any way.
 __(the good) Lord willing and the creek don’t rise__ (rural) If all goes as it should; if everything goes well. _We’ve had a lot of delays, but Lord willing and the creek don’t rise, we should have the house finished before winter._
 __(the) man/woman of the hour__ A person currently being celebrated, honored, or admired by others, especially for a recent victory, accomplishment, or other cause for celebration. _Janet was woman of the hour at the office after securing the biggest customer their business had ever had._
+__(the) next thing (one) knows__ All of a sudden; out of nowhere; without warning. _I was standing in line, minding my own business, when the next thing I know, a gunman runs into the bank and starts screaming at us to get on the ground!_
+__(there’s) no comparison__ This person or thing is clearly and inarguably better than any other. _This place serves the best pizza in town—no comparison!_
 __(well) what do you know__ :two: A phrase used to indicate one’s surprise upon discovering something. _Hey, what do you know—we have chocolate chips in the cabinet after all._ _Well, what do you know!
 It says here that my ancestors first came to this country in 1857!_
 __(with) kind regards__ A common, semi-formal valediction used to at the end of a letter or other written message to express well wishes to the recipient. _I hope I’ll have the chance of meeting with you again soon.
 Kind regards, Brian_
 __800-pound gorilla__ :two: /ɡəˈrɪlə/ (also six-hundred-pound gorilla, eight-hundred-pound gorilla or nine-hundred-pound gorilla) A person, group, or organization so powerful (either by size or by influence) that it does not need to heed the rules or threats of others.
 It refers to the riddle “Where does an 800-pound gorilla sit?”
 (Answer: “Wherever it likes.”)
 Primarily heard in US. _Don’t mess with that guy; he’s like an 800-pound gorilla!_